Medical questions & health advice by board certified doctors

-"Why does playing in the mud cause skin rashes?
+"Why does playing in the mud cause skin rashes?"

 My son likes to play in the mud and he ends up getting different kinds of rash, I think he is allergic?
 Could this be right?

 You might try to limit the period of time that he is out playing in the mud or make sure that he wears protective clothing.
 You could also make sure to clean and dry off the skin immediately after coming back inside and to apply a skin moisturizer to prevent irritation and breakdown.
 If this does not work, you could try applying a small amount of an over the counter steroid cream, such as hydrocortisone cream, for a few days to the most troublesome red areas.
 If this is redness or irritation from moisture or mechanical contact from the mud, the steroid cream should help a lot.
 Meanwhile, you should make an appointment to discuss this issues in more detail with your pediatrician.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.